 If you are near or over your account’s CPU limit, we would strongly encourage you to take a look at our account suspensions article, as this goes more in-depth as to what exactly commonly causes high resource usage.

-VPS (Virtual Private Server) hosting is a step-up from shared, but you are still sharing the same CPUs as the other VPS clients on that physical node.
+Virtual server hosting is a step-up from shared, but you are still sharing the same CPUs as the other VPS clients on that physical node.

 On a VPS, your maximum load average should be a 1.00 in short bursts.
 However, ideally, your load should remain under around a 0.7 for the majority of the day.

 With dedicated servers being the top tier of hosting, you have full access to all of the CPU cores on your server.

 On a dedicated server, ideally, you want to maintain a load average lower than the number of CPU cores (and threads) that you have.
 However, since it’s your own server, we won’t step in if your CPU usage is spiking, since you wouldn’t be affecting any other users.

 |Server Class||CPU cores (threads)|